 This beautiful sunshine filled bowl is the perfect supper during a sunny day.
-This bowl is filled with jerk spiced crispy tofu, sweet carrots, fresh romaine, red cabage, mixed grains and savoury peanut sauce.
+This bowl is filled with jerk spiced crispy tofu, sweet carrots, fresh romaine, red cabage, quinoa and savoury peanut sauce.
 This recipe is ready in 25 minutes, is super easy and delicious!
 It’s the perfect meal to eat outside!

 Featured Local Products

 Prepare and cook quinoa: Cook the quinoa like pasta.
 Bring water to a boil on high heat.

 Add the quinoa to the boiling water, reduce the heat to low/medium and cook uncovered until desired texture is reached: 15 – 18 minutes.
 Using a strainer, strain and rinse the quinoa.

 Prepare the tofu: Cut the tofu in 2 cm cubes.
 Coat each cube with the cornstarch spice mix.
 Season with salt & pepper.

 Prepare and cook the tofu: Heat a pan on medium-high heat.
 Drizzle with oil.
 Add the tofu cubes ensuring there is space between each cube.
 Cook 4 minutes (or until crispy), turn and cook an additional 4 minutes.
 Set aside.

 Crispy note: To ensure maximum crispiness of the chicken cubes, turn the cubes carefully with a fork when they easily lift from the pan.
 Do not move the chicken while its cooking.

 6 portions note: If you have a 6 portion meal, you may require 2 pans or you can cook the chicken in 2 batches.